 - Apply security patches to protect the network

-Security analysts must be aware and knowledgeable in a slew of software vulnerabilities, such as the following:
+Security analysts must also be aware and knowledgeable in a slew of software vulnerabilities, such as the following:

 - Improper error handling